|

 19 Shares

 So, you’ve decided to start blogging, you’ve even decided on a domain name and tagline, and all the stuff we talked about last week.
-You’ve been looking at WordPress themes, but you’re still just a wee bit intimidated by all the tech-y stuff involved in setting up a professional blog.
+You’ve been looking at WordPress themes, but you’re still a little intimidated by all the tech-y stuff involved in setting up a professional blog.

 Me.
 Too.

-I have spent untold hours trying to learn how to work html, and css, and plugins, and… stuff.
-I realize now that I could have been money ahead to hire someone to do it while I stuck to doing things I’m good at, but I’m glad that now I know at least some backend stuff, and can hire with more confidence when I do need to hire.
+I have spent hours learning how to work HTML, CSS, plugins, and… stuff.
+I realize now that I could have been money ahead to hire someone to do it while I stuck to doing things I’m good at, but I’m glad that now I know at least some backend stuff and can hire with more confidence when I need to.

-So, with that said, most of us when we start a blog, need to do it on the cheap, which means that we’ll be doing as much as we can ourselves – and as cheaply as possible.
+So, with that said, most of us need to do it on the cheap when we start a blog, which means that we’ll be doing as much as we can ourselves – and as cheaply as possible.

-Bluehost, which I mentioned in last week’s post How To Start A Professional Blog, is a great resource for that very reason.
-Not only are they a solid hosting company, (and by the way, a “host” is where your blog will live – the data you enter – your blog posts – has to stay somewhere!), they’re incredibly affordable, and I think the majority of bloggers start there – if not stay there for life!
+Bluehost, which I mentioned in last week’s post, How To Start A Professional Blog, is a great resource for that reason.
+Not only are they a solid hosting company (and by the way, a “host” is where your blog will live – the data you enter – your blog posts – has to stay somewhere!), they’re incredibly affordable, and I think the majority of bloggers start there – if not stay there for life!

-Bluehost Pros: Easy to work with, dependable, cheap and fabulous customer service.
-I started a new blog on Bluehost last year (because you know, one just isn’t enough apparently :P), and have been 100% and have experience down time only once for a very short time.
+Bluehost Pros: Easy to work with, dependable, cheap, and fabulous customer service.
+I started a new blog on Bluehost last year (because, you know, one just isn’t enough, apparently :P), and I have been 100% and have experienced downtime only once for a very short time.

-The good news is, switching hosts takes a little bit of time, but it’s not hard, and if you decide to make a switch when your blog gets bigger, then a new hosting company will probably be more than happy to do the work for you.
+The good news is switching hosts takes a little bit of time, but it’s not hard, and if you decide to make a switch when your blog gets bigger, a new hosting company will probably be more than happy to do the work for you.

 How To Set Up Your Blog

-If you haven’t already bought your domain name, then do so now.
+If you haven’t already bought your domain name, do so now.

-These days, sadly, the odds are good that your preferred name is already taken, so brainstorm a bunch of possibilities, then head to Bluehost.com.
+These days, sadly, the odds are good that your preferred name has already been taken, so brainstorm a bunch of possibilities, then head to Bluehost.com.

 Then scroll down to here and select your plan: